xiaofanzhang1/Long-Time-Interval-Video-Interpolation-with-Audio-Information/Long Time Interval Video Interpolation with Audio Information.md

 # **Mathematical Intuition**

 ## Before we add the audio information, we have tested one model on the data without ambiguity.
 The model uses CNN encoder and do linear interpolation on the latent space V. The data set we chose is the one with one ball moving straight.
-It is a surprise that this model works well with a simple linear interpolation, indicating that the position information of the ball is encoded in the latent variable $$v\  \in V$$, and the linear interpolation is sufficient to do video interpolation.
+It is a surprise that this model works well with a simple linear interpolation, indicating that the position information of the ball is encoded in the latent variable v in space V, and the linear interpolation is sufficient to do video interpolation.

 ## Based on this, to unfold the complexity introduced from the collision, we add a control gate W in the latent space V. The control gate behaves as “flipping” operation on the position of the ball.
 And the control gate takes the relative time of the frame and the collision event, t and tau respectively.
 A simple example rule would be as t \< tau, a flip operation is applied on v, otherwise, an identity operation is applied.